calledit/webfolders/README.md

 A php script to make nice web indexes of folders on a web server

-Nginx config: (place the folders directory in the web root folder)
+Nginx config: (place the folders.php file in the root web folder)
 ```
 server {
 	absolute_redirect off;